 Owning your own greenhouse or potting shed means you can enjoy many happy hours and also can help socially.
 With a common interest, and even more so when society is trying to be greener, you can share ideas and maybe produce for both your interests.
 The benefits of owning your own greenhouse include improving your health and relieving stress from the day to day world.

 The greenhouse is not the only option for growing fruit and vegetables although it is the first garden building thought about when considering these type of buildings.
-You will finds that greenhouses can come in many sizes and shapes.
-Traditionally these garden buildings were all timber but over the year the aluminum greenhouses have become more popular, mainly because of cost.
+You will find that greenhouses can come in many sizes and shapes.
+Traditionally these garden buildings were all timber but over the year the aluminium greenhouses have become more popular, mainly because of cost.

 Another option is a combination greenhouse and garden shed such as the Diamond Graffham.
-With these garden buildings you would normally find about 2/3 rds of the building would be a greenhouse and the remaining 1/3 rd would be a garden shed.
-You would the be able to conveniently store your garden tools and plant pots and boxes in the shed section.
+With these garden buildings, you would normally find about 2/3 rds of the building would be a greenhouse and the remaining 1/3 rd would be a garden shed.
+You would then be able to conveniently store your garden tools and plant pots and boxes in the shed section.

 This combination greenhouse-garden shed also looks very neat and tidy.
 Normally available in varying lengths and widths.
 You will also find the Grendon can have the garden shed and greenhouse in different proportions to suit your needs.
 Again, ensure you take a look at these buildings before buying so you don’t end up with a cheap imitation.

-This very popular potting shed is available with an pent (single slope) roof as well as an apex (gable) roof.
-They have also added an half glass roof option so you do not miss out on any sunshine - a true masterpiece.
+This very popular potting shed is available with a pent (single slope) roof as well as an apex (gable) roof.
+They have also added a half glass roof option so you do not miss out on any sunshine – a true masterpiece.
 Complete with slatted potting bench, opening window and stable door there are no standard extras required.